Iranian general: military strike would be the end of Israel

-DUBAI, June 23 (Reuters) - A high-ranking Iranian general said on Saturday Israeli military action against Iran’s nuclear programme would lead to the collapse of the Jewish state, Fars news agency reported.
+DUBAI (Reuters) - A high-ranking Iranian general said on Saturday Israeli military action against Iran’s nuclear program would lead to the collapse of the Jewish state, Fars news agency reported.

 Last week’s round of nuclear talks between Iran and world powers in Moscow failed to secure a breakthrough, heightening fears Israel might take unilateral military action to curb Iran’s nuclear activities.